kzero-xyz/kzero-grant-docs/m4-docker-tutorial.md

 **Problem**: Browser console shows CORS errors when trying to authenticate.

 **Solution**:
-- Verify that `FRONTEND_ORIGIN` in `apps/auth-server/.env` matches the wallet port (should be `http://localhost:5176`)
+- Verify that the `FRONTEND_ORIGIN` in the auth-server configuration matches the wallet port (`http://localhost:5176`)
+- Check the auth-server logs for CORS-related messages
-- Restart the auth-server after changing the environment: `docker compose restart auth-server`
+- Restart the auth-server service if needed

 #### Database Connection Issues

 **Problem**: Services fail to connect to PostgreSQL.

 **Solution**:
-- Verify PostgreSQL container is running: `docker compose ps`
+- Verify PostgreSQL container is running: `docker compose ps` (in kzero-service-docker directory)
 - Check database logs: `docker compose logs postgres`
-- Ensure migrations ran successfully: `docker compose run --rm migrate`
+- Ensure the startup script completed successfully

 #### Proof Generation Failures

 **Problem**: Proof generation fails or times out.

 **Solution**:
-- Verify proof-worker assets are downloaded correctly (check `apps/proof-worker/assets/zkLogin.zkey` exists)
 - Check proof-worker logs: `docker compose logs -f proof-worker`
 - Ensure proof-server is running and accessible
+- Verify that all required assets are properly configured

+#### Port Conflicts

+**Problem**: Ports 5175 or 5176 are already in use.

+**Solution**:
+- Find the process using the port: `lsof -i :5175` or `lsof -i :5176`
+- Kill the process or change the ports in the startup commands
+- If changing ports, update the `FRONTEND_ORIGIN` configuration in auth-server accordingly

+#### Google OAuth Errors

+**Problem**: Google authentication fails with "invalid client" error.

+**Solution**:
+- Verify your Google Client ID and Client Secret are correctly configured
+- Ensure the OAuth redirect URI matches what's configured in Google Cloud Console
+- Check auth-server logs for detailed error messages

 ### Stopping Services